 - 1/2 teaspoon Liquid Smoke flavoring

-- Heat a large pressure cooker over high heat.
+Heat a large pressure cooker over high heat (use the Sauté button on the Instant Pot).
 Add the onion and sauté until it begins to brown; add the bell pepper, celery, and garlic and cook for another 2 minutes, adding a tablespoon or two of water if needed to prevent sticking.
 Add the black-eyed peas and water, seal the cooker, and bring to high pressure.
 Cook at high pressure for 10 minutes.
+(Use the Manual button on the IP and set to 10 minutes.)
 Remove from heat and allow pressure to come down naturally.

-- Once the pressure is down, open the cooker and add all remaining ingredients except Liquid Smoke.
+Once the pressure is down, open the cooker and add all remaining ingredients except Liquid Smoke.
 Return to the heat and simmer for 15-30 minutes, until peas are completely soft and thickened.
+(Use Sauté on IP and adjust to low.)
 Add the Liquid Smoke and cook for another 5 minutes.
 Serve hot over rice with more hot sauce on the table.